gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

         return schema;
       }

-Any other member function is ignored.
+Any other ``struct`` member function is ignored.
 There could be utility functions used by the above compulsory functions, to make the code clearer.

 And that is the end of the marker definition ``struct``.